RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Felicity fell backwards, the ground suddenly vanishing beneath her hands.

 As she struggled to right herself and find a way to defend against her assailant, they stepped back into view.
-The light from the hall illuminating Brun's shiluette.
+The light from the hall illuminating Brun's silhouette.

 The haze of fear in Trouble's mind faded.
 She had simply forgotten where she was.